Why Rafah crossing is vital for supplying aid amid Israeli bombing of Gaza

-Why reopening the Rafah crossing is crucial amid Israeli bombing of Gaza
+Why reopening Egypt-Gaza Rafah crossing is crucial amid Israeli bombing

 Egypt has said Palestinians need to remain on their own land – but it is trying to facilitate humanitarian aid.